 Photo of Delia Brett by David Cooper

 Ziyian has invited collaborators Delia Brett, Erika Mitsuhashi, Deanna Peters and Hayley Gawthrop to write about the work, to share in a public format, the private musings that inform creative process.
-Joining the ensemble is Alexa Solvieg Mardon, who will facilitate a post performance discussion and write about the work.
-The beginnings of a creative journal:
+Joining the ensemble is Alexa Solvieg Mardon, who will facilitate post performance discussions and write about the work.

 February 14, 2018 – from Ziyian